hpe-dev-incubator/hpe-dev-portal/content/blog/writing-deep-learning-tools-for-all-data-scientists-not-just-unicorns.md

 [Determined AI](https://developer.hpe.com/platform/determined-ai/home/) accomplishes many of the same goals as a tool like Kubeflow — allowing scientists to build and train deep learning models on Kubernetes (or any hardware, really), but without expecting data scientists to master countless new technologies along the way.

 Compare a Determined configuration file to the TFJob configuration above:

+description: cifar10_pytorch
+hyperparameters:
+  learning_rate: 1e-4
+  learning_rate_decay: 1e-6
+  layer1_dropout: 0.25
+  layer2_dropout: 0.25
+  layer3_dropout: 0.5
+  global_batch_size: 32
+records_per_epoch: 50000
+searcher:
+  name: single
+  metric: validation_error
+  max_length:
+    epochs: 32
+entrypoint: model_def:CIFARTrial

+This configuration accomplishes essentially the same goal — describing an ML training workflow.
+The big difference is that this configuration is *written in the language of data scientists*, with complicated infrastructure concepts abstracted away using terms they are comfortable with, like hyperparameters, epochs, metrics, etc.

+This means that users can do more with less.
+Instead of having to learn Kubernetes or configure a cluster of machines to work with Horovod, they simply need to install Determined and describe experiments with their own terms.
+Determined unlocks incredibly powerful tools like [distributed training](https://www.determined.ai/blog/faster-nlp-with-deep-learning-distributed-training/), [hyperparameter search](https://www.determined.ai/blog/why-does-no-one-use-advanced-hp-tuning/), and experiment tracking, without placing extra burden on the user to understand what is happening behind the scenes.
+Determined has carefully built [powerful abstractions that allow data scientists to focus on science](https://www.determined.ai/blog/standardized-models-with-determined/), and not engineering, systems, and infrastructure.

+To see it in action, [start with our quick start guide](https://docs.determined.ai/latest/tutorials/quick-start.html)!
+Determined is open source, so you can see how we do it in our [GitHub repository](https://github.com/determined-ai/determined).

+If you have any questions along the way, [hop on our community Slack](https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew); we’re happy to help!